Tseycum First Nation Land Code

 What other First Nations are involved in Land Code?

-As of June 1, 2025, there are 227 First Nations across Canada (signatories and wait-listed First Nations) that are involved in the Framework Agreement.
-124 of these are Operational First Nations - those who have already passed their own land codes and are now governing with their own land law.
+As of August 1, 2025, there are 227 First Nations across Canada (signatories and wait-listed First Nations) that are involved in the Framework Agreement.
+Tseycum First Nation is the 126th of these Nations to pass a land code, governing their lands and resources under their own land law.
+The remaining communities are working towards this goal.

-Tseycum First Nation is working with our community to create and vote on our draft land code.
 Click on the map for a closer view of where some of these First Nations are located, or here for a full list of participating communities.